Empower Your Practice

 Finally, the software is missing important reports that clinics need to improve the quality of their services.
 When it comes to financial reports, the software doesn't give detailed insights.
 It doesn't have reports about insurance companies, in-depth profit analysis, or average financial information for different categories.

-Jane offers two types of plans:
+Jane offers 3 types of plans:

 Please note that the platform provides an optional add-on for online group appointments.
 This feature costs $15 per month, per practitioner, and can be added to any pricing plan.